allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

 ###### Source [npm trends](https://www.npmtrends.com/@testing-library/react-vs-enzyme)

 In the case of RTL, it is clear that the number of downloads is still growing strongly.
-On the other hand, it can be suspected that the highest peak of Enzyme downloads is already behind it.
+On the other hand, it can be suspected that the highest peak of Enzyme downloads is already behind.

-###### Reasons to change testing library
+###### Reasons to change the testing library

-Well, let’s be honest, Enzyme.js is a powerful library which helps us test our React Components in an easier way for a long time.
-But maybe.. too long?
+Well, let’s be honest, Enzyme.js is a powerful library which has helped us test our React Components in an easier way for a long time.
+But maybe... too long?
 The first official release was in December 2015.
 Do not get me wrong, I don’t want to say that everything old is bad.
 But the frontend world is changing constantly, just as the approach to testing it.
 I know that the Enzyme.js library hasn’t been deprecated yet, but there are a lot of reasons to switch your test library right now. **If you haven’t read it I highly recommend you to take a look at this [Piotr Staniów article](https://www.piotrstaniow.pl/goodbye-enzyme)** (it takes about 10 minutes to read).

 The main reasons for me to think about slowly rewriting your tests and switch to another library from this article are:
-- one maintains a developer,
+- one developer maintaining the entire package,
 - not keeping up with React changes.

-I think these are big blockers in using this tool on.
+I think these are big blockers in using this tool.

 ## Case study of rewriting

 Below I will present my own example created for the purposes of this article.
-It should present the minimal effort to rewrite one library to another.
+It should present the minimal effort to rewrite tests from one library to another.

 ### Component: